The increase in blood pressure within a vein system called the portal venous system.

-The veins from the stomach, intestine, spleen and pancreas fuse with the portal vein, which then branches into smaller vessels and travels through the liver.
+The veins from the stomach, intestine, spleen, and pancreas fuse with the portal vein, which branches into smaller vessels and travels through the liver.

 If the vessels in the liver are blocked due to liver damage, the blood can not flow properly through it.

-As a result, a high pressure is developed in the portal system, causing Hypertension Portal .
-This increased pressure in the portal vein can lead to the development of large swollen veins (varicose veins) within the esophagus, stomach, rectum, or umbilical area (navel).
+As a result, high pressure is developed in the portal system, causing hypertension.
+This increased pressure in the portal vein can lead to large swollen veins (varicose veins) within the esophagus, stomach, rectum, or umbilical area (navel).

 Varicose veins can break and bleed, which can lead to life-threatening complications.

 Cirrhosis of the liver is the most common cause of portal hypertension.
 Cirrhosis is the scarring that accompanies the healing of liver injury caused by hepatitis, alcohol, or other less common causes of liver damage.